Biktorgj/the-modem-distro-builder/README.md

 To rebuild the image if you change something, run `docker-compose up --build` If you want to just leave it running without looking at the output and blocking your terminal, run `docker-compose up -d`, you can watch the output later with `docker logs modem_distro_builder -f`

+NOTE: Every time you start the container, the script will re-sync all the remote repos, so every time you run it, it will be the most up-to-date tree